PurpleAvatar/multiscale_biological_modeling/_pages/module_1.md

 Biological networks and extending our particle simulators to answer questions about "why" and "how" unintelligent systems can build nontrivial systems

-Very boring markdown file {: .notice--primary}
+Very boring markdown file, but this text has "{: .notice--primary}" on the next line so it looks like this {: .notice--primary}

 But, can images be used easily here?